slpg-fjwu/slpg-fjwu.github.io/_news/announcement_4.md

 ---
 layout: post
-title: Student Won Merit Award @ 3MT
+title: SLPG Wins 1st Prize @ PiNTECH Expo 2025
-date: 2022-11-07 16:11:00-0400
+date: 2025-08-04 21:00:00+0500
 inline: false
 related_posts: false
 ---
-🎉 Announcement: Celebrating an Outstanding Achievement!
+🎉 Announcement: Celebrating a Major Win at PiNTECH Expo 2025!

 ***

-We are thrilled to announce a remarkable accomplishment within our S&LP Group that fills us with immense pride. 🏆 One of our talented students has secured the coveted Merit Award at the prestigious NUST 3 Minute Thesis Competition!

-Sami Ul Haq, our dedicated student's exceptional presentation and research skills shone brightly during the competition, earning him the well-deserved Merit Award.
-This achievement not only reflects his dedication to research excellence but also their ability to effectively communicate complex ideas in just three minutes.
-He is working on building Context-Aware Neural Machine Translation systems for low-resourced langauges.

-Stay tuned for more updates on our group's achievements and advancements.
-Together, we forge ahead toward new heights of success!
+We are delighted to share a proud moment for our Speech & Language Processing Group (SLPG) — the team has secured the 1st Prize in the Computer Science category at the PiNTECH Expo 2025, standing out among 1100+ competitive projects from across Punjab! 🏆

+The award-winning project, titled “Speech Enabled Machine Translation System for Pakistani Languages,” addresses real-world linguistic challenges and was recognized for its innovation and national impact.

+This success highlights SLPG’s continued dedication to research excellence, collaborative innovation, and the development of meaningful technological solutions for Pakistani languages.
+The project’s journey reflects strong teamwork, technical depth, and a shared vision of advancing language technology.

+This milestone reinforces SLPG’s commitment to creating impactful research, driving innovation, and exploring new frontiers in speech and language technologies.

+Stay tuned as SLPG continues to push boundaries and contribute to transformative advancements in the field!